 It’s a common misconception that sending a fax over a landline is a safe method of transmitting sensitive data.
 Doctor’s offices should particularly avoid using analog fax machines due to the sensitive nature of the information.
 As a general rule, sending a digital fax over your internet connection is more secure than sending a fax over a landline.
 Here's why.

 It’s easy to intercept the phone lines feeding the fax.
 First of all, traditional fax machines leave patient information open to anyone with access to the fax machine area.
 And even if a perpetrator doesn’t have access to the fax machine, all they have to do is tap into the telephone box at the street level to intercept all your faxes.

 With an internet fax service, faxes are routed online where data servers are offsite and difficult to hack.
 Telzio provides a virtual fax system that is part of your HIPAA phone system.
 All your fax documents are managed online through an easy-to-use portal.
 You can manage your faxes online, receive them by email, and upload documents from your computer for sending.
 You can even forward faxes to other staff members through the portal, without having to print the document.
 Using fax also reinforces the need for your healthcare phone system to be HIPAA compliant.

 Cloud Based Phone Systems for Healthcare Providers

-Telzio provides cloud based phone systems for both small and large medical organizations.
-We work with private physicians’ offices up to large hospitals to transition their phone systems to VoIP, and our specialists have the experience to deal with the unique set of needs healthcare institutions face when implementing a new VoIP phone system.
+Telzio provides HIPAA compliant phones for therapists up to large hospitals.
+We work with healthcare providers of all sizes to transition to VoIP services, and our specialists have the experience to deal with the unique set of needs organizations face when implementing a healthcare phone system.

-Request more information about Automated Phone Systems from Telzio.
+Request more information about Healthcare Phone Systems from Telzio.